michaelkamprath/rgb-led-matrix/drivers/arduino/README.md

 Note that the SPI MISO pin is unused.

-## 3.3v Boards
+## 3.3v Logic Level
-To use the RGB LED Matrices designed in this project with microcontroller boards that operate at 3.3v, you must convert the 3.3v logic signals to 5V levels.
+To use the RGB LED Matrices designed in this project with microcontroller boards that use a 3.3V logic level, you must convert the 3.3V logic signals to 5V levels to work with the shift registers.
 You can easily use a 74HCT125 buffer/line driver chip to do this transformation.
 For example, you can wire a Teensy 3.6, which is a 3.3v device, to a 74HCT125 chip in the manner shown in the diagram below to get all power and signal lines required to drive the RGB LED Matrix while the Teensy is connected to USB power:

 ![Teensy 3.6 Circuit to Drive RGB LED Matrix](docs/teensy36_5V_logic_circuit.png)